syeddaim13/ppfrfr23/README.md

 Batch of 2023 <3

 ```
-This project is not affiliated with Cambridge International Examinations (CIE) in any way.
+This project is not affiliated with Cambridge International Examinations (CIE) or GCEguide in any way.
 ```